Senate passes stopgap funding bill, avoiding shutdown

-Earlier in the day, congressional leaders announced they had finally reached an agreement to keep the government running for 11 more weeks, generally at current spending levels, while adding $7 billion to aid Afghanistan evacuees.
+Earlier Thursday, congressional leaders announced they had finally reached an agreement to keep the government running for 11 more weeks, generally at current spending levels, while adding $7 billion to aid Afghanistan evacuees.

 Once the House voted to approve the measure, senators soon announced an agreement that would allow them to vote on it quickly.